 How did you measure progress?

-I took mini tests offered by different resources, such as exam simulators, after reviewing my study guide and each chapter of the PMBOK® Guide.
-These practice tests helped gauge whether or not I was getting the most out of my study efforts.
+I took mini exams offered by different resources, such as exam simulators, after reviewing my study guide and each chapter of the PMBOK® Guide.
+These practice exams helped gauge whether or not I was getting the most out of my study efforts.
 My scores helped me track progress and showed me where I needed to go back and put in more time to arrive at the result I was striving for.

 How did you relieve stress and maintain a positive focus?